polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 ### Compatibility

-The implementation is based on the Arkworks library ecosystem, which is widely used.
+The polkadot-sdk implementation is based on the Arkworks library ecosystem, which is widely used.
 The serialization format is designed for compatibility with other Arkworks-based implementations.

 We considered merging the `final_exponentiation` operation into the `multi_miller_loop`, since they are always used together.
 All native cryptographic libraries seperate these two operations though, so we'd need wrapper crates to fake having not doing this, which increases the maintenance burden.
 Aside from IBE protocols, we expect pairings would typically be batched across the block, so the overhead of one vs two host call makes little difference, vs the higher maintenance burden required by one host call.

 ### Migration